tytydraco/yessleep/out/Ive_Started_Timing_How_Long_It_Takes_Me_to_Stop_Thinking_About_It_The_Record_Is_Nine_Minutes.md

 I work on the sixth floor of a building with mirrored windows that make the sky look dirtier than it is.
-I am a junior analyst, and I consider myself an ambitious individual.
+My workplace is called Aldermore and Associates.
+I'm a junior analyst here, and I consider myself an ambitious individual.
 More like ‘quietly ambitious’, in the embarrassing way people are when they still believe good work gets noticed.
 I stay late.
 I reply quickly.
 I volunteer for things nobody wanted.

 What gets noticed in this place, I learned, is usefulness.
 People can smell that from three cubicles away.
 I mean, everyone likes a useful guy in the workplace.
 Maybe that’s the reason everyone likes Rafiq.